NSB Logo Ann Dowsett Johnston Ann Dowsett Johnston

 Toronto, Ontario, Canada

 The bestselling author of Drink: The Intimate Relationship Between Women and Alcohol, Ann Dowsett Johnston is a prominent voice on addiction, mental health and recovery.
 With a specialty on the closing gender gap on risky drinking, Ann’s message has never been more urgent.
 Her TEDx Talk—Drinking and How it Changed my Life—has more than 1.5 million views.
-A former award-winning journalist, Ann has earned many honours for her advocacy, including an honorary doctorate from Queen’s University.
+A former award-winning journalist, Ann has earned many honours for her advocacy.
 Now a psychotherapist, specializing in women, addiction and concurrent disorders, Ann lives in Toronto.

 Keynote Speeches